openziti-test-kitchen/vagrant/ziti-edge-tunnel/ubuntu-24-noble-ziti-edge-tunnel-deb-repo/README.md

-# Install zrok on Ubuntu Jammy 22.04 with Vagrant
+# Install Ziti Edge Tunnel from the DEB repo as a Systemd Service on Ubuntu Noble 24.04 with Vagrant

 ## Prerequisites